InternetNZ: Council

 The InternetNZ Council is the governing body for InternetNZ.
 It is made of nine members elected by the membership and two appointed members.

 Council members

-The elected InternetNZ council as at 29 June 2022 are Joy Liddicoat (President since 2021), Jay Daley (Vice President since 2021), Sarah Lee, Kate Pearce, Richard Hulse, Don Stokes, Anthony Bow, Jeff Montgomery, Potaua Biasiny-Tule.
+The elected InternetNZ council as at 27 July 2023 are Joy Liddicoat (President), Brenda Wallace (Vice President), Kate Pearce, Richard Hulse, Anthony Bow, Jeff Montgomery, Potaua Biasiny-Tule, Alpana Roy, Whetu Fala, Anjum Rahman, and Stephen Judd.